Abjad/abjad/trunk/abjad/documentation/doc_sphinx/chapters/duration/types/index.rst

 Abjad publishes duration information about notes, rests, chords and skips, and also about tuplets, measures, voices, staves and the other containers.
-Abjad groups duration information about notes, rests, chords and skips into the :class:`abjad.leaf.duration._LeafDurationInterface` class; duration information about tuplets, measures, voices, staves and other containers groups together inside some type of :class:`abjad.component.duration._ComponentDurationInterface` interface.
+Abjad groups duration information about notes, rests, chords and skips into the :class:`_LeafDurationInterface <abjad.leaf.duration._LeafDurationInterface>` class; duration information about tuplets, measures, voices, staves and other containers groups together inside some type of :class:`_ComponentDurationInterface <abjad.component.duration._ComponentDurationInterface>` interface.